Psychology for intelligent people

 I have known Meizoso for several years now.
 He led a charitable project to assist in France survivors of the South-American dictatorships, survivors of torture requiring psychological rehabilitation.

-The clinical work accomplished by Meizoso at the Center of Psychotherapy Broussais in Brittany has been in every point remarkable.
+The clinical work accomplished by Meizoso at the Center of Psychotherapy Broussais (day and night hospitals plus ambulatory services) in Brittany has been in every point remarkable.

 Thus he was promoted, a psychoanalyst (something yet very rare), to top positions of responsibility in a district of public hospitals and entrusted the clinical direction of an innovative Mental Health Center, where Meizoso proved his great professional skills.